Recovery Promoting Competencies Toolkit

 Strategies & Resources

 The Strategies (simple action steps) and Resources that you will find in this section, are designed to support providers, program managers/supervisors and the leadership of organizations looking to strengthen their recovery orientation.

 Provider Strategies include information on enhancing empowerment, increasing hope, and increasing self-acceptance.

 Program Manager/Supervisor Strategies are questions to keep in mind and tips to support the introduction and maintenance of a recovery oriented approach in a program or unit.

 Administrator/Executive Director Strategies are tips and questions to keep in mind for setting the framework and implementing a recovery orientation in an organization.

-The Online Course is currently pre-approved by the Psychiatric Rehabilitation Association (CPRP, formerly USPRA), Commission on Rehabilitation Counseling (CRCC), & Massachusetts Board of Registration of Social Work (CEC’s for LICSW, LCSW, LSW and LSWA).
+The Online Course is currently pre-approved by the Psychiatric Rehabilitation Association (CPRP, formerly USPRA), and Massachusetts Board of Registration of Social Work (CEC’s for LICSW, LCSW, LSW and LSWA).
 Massachusetts has reciprocity with almost all the other states in the U.S.